Nuovo soggettario: Purposes

-The Nuovo soggettario suggests a method for subject indexing compliant with the international standards.
+The Nuovo soggettario suggests a method for subject indexing compliant with the international standards and FAIR Principles for scientific data management and stewardship (findability, accessibility, interoperability, reusability).
 It has renewed the Soggettario per i Cataloghi delle biblioteche italiane, published by BNCF in 1956 and used for many years by most Italian libraries.

 History

 The project for the processing of the Nuovo soggettario was started by Antonia Ida Fontana (director of the National Central Library of Florence from 1996 to 2010) and has been supported, since the beginning, by the Ministry of Culture (Italy) and by the Istituto Centrale per il Catalogo Unico (ICCU).